 What is backshadowing?

 Backshadowing is the technique of inserting commentary into the present narrative that refers to earlier narrative events.
-For example, a child living in present-day Germany discovers that she is a descendent of a war criminal.
-In order for such a story to make sense, the reader has to know something about Germany and the world wars.
+For example, in a story a child living in present-day Germany discovers that she is a descendent of a war criminal.
+In order for such a narrative to make sense, the reader has to know something about Germany and the world wars.
+The author’s narration fills in the gaps.

 What is backshadowing used for?